Blocky-mint/Blocky-mint.github.io/_pages/about.md

 I like blue color and sci-fi and anime. also, i love playing games like HI3, Honkai Gakuen, GD, My Space Galaxy etc etc... in reality, i play so many games i forgot most of them lol... i only remember the important ones~

+Dream phone: used pixel 8a, or nothing phone 3a or second-hand moto g84 5g

 Just gonna list some interesting things i found in the internet here

 Games i want to play in the future: